 I learned a life's lesson, and it wasn't good.

-Um, anyway, so we got that, and so it's not about limited in scope.
+And so it's not about limited in scope.

 There's a lot of news.

-Oh no, time I need.
+No, time I need.

-Uh, where's the I don't know where the clock is.
+I don't know where the clock is.

-And he noted today that in the immediate aftermath of last Thursday's testimony by Professor Ford and Brett Kavanaugh, a slim majority of those surveyed sided with her, but they found he found his the support for Professor Ford collapsed when voters were told that none of the three uh witnesses she cited to corroborate her allegation have any idea as to what she's talking about.
+And he noted today that in the immediate aftermath of last Thursday's testimony by Professor Ford and Brett Kavanaugh, a slim majority of those surveyed sided with her, but they found he found the support for Professor Ford collapsed when voters were told that none of the three witnesses she cited to corroborate her allegation have any idea as to what she's talking about.

 And that fact was barely mentioned during Thursday's questioning, and it was only mentioned if you remember at the end of the questioning.

-Uh, one of the things that we're saying that we see a new poll out by Remington Research Group because the election is 36 days away.
+One of the things that we're saying that we see a new poll out by Remington Research Group because the election is 36 days away.

-I want you to think about 36 days from now when you turn on your TV on election night, and you want to hear the words Nancy Pelosi has just been elected Speaker of the House, and Chuck Schumer is the new majority leader of the United States Senate, because that's what the Democrats want.
+I want you to think about 36 days from now when you turn on your TV on election night and you want to hear the words Nancy Pelosi has just been elected Speaker of the House and Chuck Schumer is the new majority leader of the United States Senate because that's what the Democrats want.

 Now, if this doesn't, if this does not show you, this is not a party that wants to make America better, that has a plan to help the working men and women, forgotten men and women of America.

-As a matter of fact, with every bit of success the president has, it it diminishes any chance they have at getting back their power.
+As a matter of fact, with every bit of success the president has, it diminishes any chance they have at getting back their power.

-And after two years of trying to destroy the president, you know, they want to crescendo their way back into power just for getting the eight years of Obama, which were disastrous.
+And after two years of trying to destroy the president, you know, they want to crescendo their way back into power, just forgetting the eight years of Obama, which were disastrous.

 Anyway, so we've got this election.

-this bludgeoning of Kavanaugh, this the agenda to just destroy Trump, the agenda of higher taxes, they want their crumbs back, the agenda of open borders and eliminating ice, the agenda of keeping Obamacare, the agenda of no originalists on the court, they want judicial activists on the court.
+this bludgeoning of Kavanaugh, this the agenda to just destroy Trump, the agenda of higher taxes, they want their crumbs back, the agenda of open borders and eliminating ICE, the agenda of keeping Obamacare, the agenda of no originalists on the court, they want judicial activists on the court.

-36 days from tomorrow, 35 days from tomorrow.
+That's what you're going to do 36 days from tomorrow, 35 days from tomorrow.

-That's so you're gonna tune in.
+That's so you're going to tune in.

 What is that?